Explore All Topics

 4 min read

-While you may not be a typical early filer, it is in your favor to start preparing your tax documents now.
+Whether you’re an early filer or you like to file later in the season, it is in your favor to start preparing your tax documents now.
 In fact, getting started on your taxes early has some great benefits, like:

 tax checklist